daviddprtma/daviddprtma/README.md

     IT field.
 I have a nice family who always support me to become as Database Administrator(DBA) soon.
 I also started as a streamer in twitch from  July 2022 until now.
 If you want to know me well, just say hi and welcome to the my party.
-Not so long to know me, here's the linl for my twitch channel https://m.twitch.tv/mrdavid2812 So it is my short introduction to you all.
+Not so long to know me, here's the link for my twitch channel https://m.twitch.tv/mrdavid2812 .
+So it is my short introduction to you all.
 I hope you like my page whenever I make a project and push it in this my github page.
 Thank you and God Bless You</p>
 </p>